ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/tcp-compression.markdown

   Compressing the data they submit can reduce the traffic volume and the costs of such automated routines considerably.

-## Compression Algorythm and Ratio
+## Compression Algorithm and Ratio

 * TCP Compression uses the [Zstandard compression algorithm](https://en.wikipedia.org/wiki/Zstandard), continuously learning your data model to create dictionaries that represent the redundant structural data across transferred documents.

-* Compression ratio tends to assend as the size of the transferred data grows, and may **top 85%** for big data transfers.
+* Compression ratio tends to ascend as the size of the transferred data grows, and may **top 85%** for big data transfers.

 ## Enabling TCP Compression